West Virginia Chemical Exposure Attorneys

-West Virginia legal team seeks the answers
+Charleston legal team seeks the answers to diseases from toxic chemicals

 You are constantly exposed to man-made chemicals in your home, workplace and in almost every other avenue of your life.
 Many diseases diagnosed in adults have been traced to substances with which you come into contact daily in West Virginia.
 However, even a strong correlation between a medical condition and a toxin may not be enough to get its use restricted or to have the public warned regarding the dangers it poses.
 Aggressive lobbying by corporations keeps consumers in the dark about the risks and prevents government agencies from taking prompt action.

-Effects on the human body of chemical exposure
+Chemical exposure effects on the human body

 Do not forgo your right to recover compensation simply because you have no proof that your injury resulted from exposure.
 We often take challenging cases that eventually uncover surprising causes of disease.
 If your doctor cannot confidently identify the origins of your illness, or if you suspect that your doctor has not made an accurate diagnosis, let us review your case to determine if chemical exposure may have caused problems with your:

-- Central nervous system — Parkinson-like symptoms are often mistakenly diagnosed as Parkinson's disease.
+- Central nervous system —Parkinson-like symptoms are often mistakenly diagnosed as Parkinson's disease.
 However, you may not have been born with a genetic condition—your nervous system dysfunction could be the result of environmental exposure to solvents and pesticides in pressure-treated wood, discarded batteries, car exhaust or rat poison.

 - Renal system — Kidney cancer, renal failure and the inability to remove toxins from your body can result from exposure to chlorinated hydrocarbon solvents, uranium, cadmium, lead or mercury.